 Split Rail Winery

-Split Rail Winery shares a tasting room that once was an auto mechanic’s garage, with Syringa.
-This is quite convenient, as you’ll get to taste through both wineries’ line ups without having to walk or drive anywhere.
+Split Rail Winery shares a tasting room that once was an auto mechanic’s garage.
 The wines they have for sale are all listed on the chalkboard at the back of the tasting room, and the tasting notes give hints about what they’re currently pouring.
+They focus on innovative wines and try not to make the same wine twice.

 Telaya Wine Co.